Who We Are

 Meetings typically last about 2 hours, depending on the number of members reading that day.

 How It Works

 Everyone who wants to read, signs up.
 Sign-up for reading is first come, first served.
-We sometimes split into two rooms if the number of readers requires it.

 The meeting begins with each person announcing their Submissions, Acceptances or Rejections.
 We even applaud rejections.
 Remember – you must submit in order to be accepted OR rejected!